Prescriptions

 Collection of Prescriptions

-For patients who are elderly, patients who have a disability or who through illness have difficulty attending the surgery, the surgery will cooperate with local Pharmacies so that they may order and collect prescriptions.
+By exception, for patients who are elderly, have a disability or who through illness have difficulty attending the surgery, the surgery will cooperate with local Pharmacies so that they may order and collect prescriptions.
 Please speak with your local Pharmacy or our reception team.
-GPs will assess and approve as required.
+GPs will assess and approve exceptions as required.

 Only in exceptional circumstances will we telephone prescriptions through to Pharmacies.